Dr Cockatiel is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 Are cockatiels loud?

 It’s all about your personal definition of loudness in the end.
 Are cockatiels louder than Amazon parrots?
 In comparison to some of the loudest parrot species, they might as well be quiet.
 Are they noisier than a goldfish?
-Yes, compared to goldfish, they are quiet also.
+Yes, compared to goldfish, they are noisy.

 Cockatiels make a wide range of noises.
 The sound made when they contact each other, which is rather loud and shrill, is the most bothersome to us humans.
 In fact, it appears that the majority of ‘tits are capable of generating noises with a decibel level of 80 or more when they call to one another, right on the verge of being damaging to our ears.